ginniecodes/codesoftli-html/README.md

 # codesoftli-html
 Web page for Codesoftli without framework, under construction.

-I've included some files like pictures because I like te get a full preview of the page, with images, colors, articles...
+We started this challenge under organization a few days ago, just for fun.
+We love frameworks so we're creating something whithout it.
-Well, that's all.
-You can change it completly.
+That's all.
+You can edit it completly.